philsturgeon/phil.tech/source/2011-10-24-developer-plusplus.html.markdown

 layout: post
 title: Developer++
 category: personal
-alias: blog/2011/10/developer-plusplus
+alias: blog/2011/10/developer-plusplus/
-excerpt: " \n\tThis weekend I popped home to Bristol for Web Developers Conference 2011 and while I was mainly going to see a few friends I came away inspired to make some changes.
+excerpt: "This weekend I popped home to Bristol for Web Developers Conference 2011 and while I was mainly going to see a few friends I came away inspired to make some changes.
 Three of the talks at first seemed to be the common \"This is how I went from being an inexperienced dev to being part of an awesome company\" but